 The VFC members opened the box and read each vote out loud.
 These votes were recorded manually on a flipchart and in a projected Excel spreadsheet by two different individuals in order to avoid miscounting and to verify the total number of votes later (see the photos below).
-While the voters were allowed to vote for either one or two candidates, most of them had voted for two candidates.
-The results from the online voting were disclosed and the votes from the ballot boxes were added to the count.
-A total of 31 organizations had voted online: 3 academia, 16 CSOs, 5 International NGOs, and 7 National NGOs.
+While the voters were allowed to vote for either one or two candidates, most of them had voted for two candidates.13